 Related article: Plantain – A common weed with medicinal properties

-Yarrow leaves can be used cooked or raw.
+Yarrow leaves can be used raw or cooked.
 Although they have a bitter flavor, you can use them in mixed salads and are best used when the leaves are young.
 The entire plant can be used, both dried and fresh and it is recommended to gather it while in flower.
 Fresh leaves can be used to treat gastrointestinal problems, fight fevers, lessen menstrual bleeding and improve circulation.
 You can also make a tincture or poultice to treat rashes and broken skin.

 Due to its astringent, bactericidal and anti-inflammatory properties, common mallow can be used externally as an herbal treatment for wounds, skin rashes, insect bites and swellings.
 This plant is highly appreciated in the Jewish culture as it played an important role as famine crop during the siege of Jerusalem in 1948.
-Survivalists often use the roots of common mallow as a toothbrush replacement and homesteaders used to make cream, yellow and green dyes by using this plant.
+Survivalists often use the roots of common mallow as a toothbrush replacement.
+Homesteaders used to make cream, yellow and green dyes by using this plant.

 Suggested article: Top 10 Medicinal Herbs for your garden

 The root, herb and seeds can be used and you need to learn when to harvest them.
-The roots are dug in July and you need a little effort as they are 12 inches in length and about 1 inch thick.
+With the little effort, the roots can be dug in July.
+They re 12 inches in length and about 1 inch thick and are hard to miss.
 The leaves can also be collected in July, but the seeds should be collected when ripe in the fall.
 Young burdock roots, flower stems and even very young leaves are consumed eagerly in many parts of Asia and Europe.
 To remove the bitter taste of the roots, slice them thinly and soak them in water for a few hours.

-This annoying weed is a well-known wild healing plants and it was first mentioned in the tenth century by Arabian physicians.
-This plant is native to Eurasia and North America (BONAP map is here) and it’s known to be entirely edible.
-This plant can be used as an abundant natural food source when times are tough since all parts of the plant can be eaten.
+This garden weed is a popular wild healing plant.
+Dandelion was first mentioned by Arabian physicians in the tenth century.
+Dandelion is native to Eurasia and North America (BONAP map is here) and it’s entirely edible.
+Since its parts are edible, it was used as an abundant natural food source when times were tough.
 Europeans settlers grew dandelion to use as a supplement to food as well as for medicine.
 The root is often roasted and used in teas or consumed whole.
-Dandelion root is best collected before flowering in spring when they are most tender.
-Dandelion leaves are a great addition to salads or other dishes requiring greens.
+Collect dandelion roots in spring, before flowering, when they are most tender.
+The leaves are a great addition to salads or other dishes requiring greens.